Open-ended Investment Company funds

 Are you an existing customer?

-If you are an existing customer and looking to make changes to your OEIC investment, please visit our dedicated OEIC Fund Range page in the existing customer Investment section of our website.
+If you're looking to make changes to your OEIC investment, please visit our dedicated OEIC Fund Range page for existing customers.

 Before you decide whether this investment product is right for you, you should read, download and save the following documents.
-If you aren’t comfortable with making a decision or are unsure of the suitability of the funds, please seek financial advice.
+If you aren’t comfortable with making a decision or are unsure of the suitability of the funds, please speak to a financial adviser.

-Once you have downloaded and saved the relevant Key Investor Information documents, there are two ways to apply to invest in one or more of our OEIC funds:
+Once you've had a look at the relevant Key Investor Information document, there are two ways you can apply to invest in one or more of our OEIC funds:

 • Call us on 0844 335 8936 Mon - Fri 8:30am to 5:30pm.